 Perhaps the most sly touch of all is how little humanity Verhoeven allows these people to show.
-Chiselled and predominantly Aryan, despite a first act which takes place in Argentina, the cast–led by wooden Casper van Dien–have motivations ruled by pettiness and vapidity, rising through the ranks as much by a combination of nepotism and slaughtered predecessors as it is by any skills they possess.
+Chiselled and predominantly Aryan, despite a first act which takes place in Argentina, the cast–led by wooden Casper van Dien–have motivations ruled by pettiness and vapidity, rising through the ranks as much by a combination of nepotism and slaughtered predecessors as by any merits they possess.
 The only time they’re alive is when they’re killing or eyeing one another for a lay.
-This actually puts them a step down from the bugs: with their varied castes and a mindset ruled by collective well-being of the hive, they embody a form of self-sacrifice the faux-individualism the humans only pay lip service to.
+This actually puts them a step down from the bugs: with their varied castes and a mindset ruled by collective well-being of the hive, they embody a form of self-sacrifice the humans only pay lip service.
 Their swarming isn’t out of malice, but an attempt to grind to a halt a force hellbent on extermination.

 Would you like to know more?